jmbr909x/Projects/Escalation_Analytics/README.md

 # Escalation Analytics Pipeline

 ## Problem Context
-Decision‑making for escalations is distorted because all case‑to‑ticket resolution latency is currently attributed to the final EscOps ticket owner, masking delays introduced by Dev_teams routing, reassignment, and inactivity.
-We need an ESC data warehouse (Bronze/Silver/Gold) that reconstructs ticket ownership timelines from audit logs, decomposes latency by Dev_teams, quantifies routing “bounce,” and exposes real‑time views of active escalations so accountability and process improvements target the true sources of delay.
+Escalation performance metrics were previously computed using final ticket ownership attribution, which obscured intermediate routing delays and reassignment latency.
+This project demonstrates an analytics warehouse pipeline that reconstructs ticket ownership timelines from audit logs, decomposes latency by assignment group, quantifies routing “bounce,” and exposes near-real-time escalation state for more accurate operational analysis.

 ## Architectural Overview
 - Event-driven daily pipeline (01:00) — EventBridge schedule triggers a Lambda to run unload SQL, write datasets to S3 with a ready-key marker.